ChrisYounger/config_explorer/README.md

 2. create a file: `./etc/apps/config_explorer/local/inputs.conf`
 3. copy contents from `/etc/apps/config_explorer/default/inputs.conf`
 4. set `enable = true`

+!!
+Will my changes be replicated through the cluster. no, unless you are editing files on the deployer or whatever

 !! where to find logging